 How should we acknowledge corporate sponsors?

-The ways in which your organization acknowledges its sponsors will greatly depend on your nonprofit itself, the event or campaign being sponsored, and the company you’re partnering with.
+The ways in which your organization acknowledges its sponsors will depend on your nonprofit itself, the event or campaign being sponsored, and the company you’re partnering with.
 For example, if you’re hosting a community event, you might acknowledge a sponsor by providing them with a tent or other area to promote their business.

 What are other top corporate fundraising opportunities?